10 of the best sunrise and sunset spots in Brisbane

 5. Mount Coot-tha

-Perfect for: Sunrise city views from above and silhouettes.
+Perfect for: Sunrise city views from above, dreamy cloud-filled panoramas and silhouettes.

 6. The Redlands: Bayside

-Perfect for: Sunrise or sunset across the bay (followed by some fresh fish and chips).
+Perfect for: Sunrise and sunset across the bay (followed by some fresh fish and chips).

 - Wellington Point: Wellington Point Esplanade (check out Wellington Point Jetty).